Mark-MDO47/FPGA_RBG_2_RBGW/README.md

 My first attempt will operate just slightly inside that fastest spec RBGW rate at 34,091 32-bit LED colors per second, to give a little margin for clock error.
 Not that I calculated what the max clock error might be; I might need to slow it a little more to make it reliable.

-I plan to have a two-port FIFO in between the input and output; maybe this would allow it to work with other controllers that send the RGB data closer to the maximum rate if the LED string is not too long and they don't continuously send (see the reset gap discussion above).
+I plan to have a two-port FIFO in between the input and output; maybe this would allow it to work with other controllers that send the RGB data closer to the maximum rate if the LED string is not too long and they don't continuously send (see the stream-reset gap discussion above).

 ![alt text](https://github.com/Mark-MDO47/FPGA_RBG_2_RBGW/blob/master/images/Concept_FPGA_scaled.jpg "FPGA Concept for FPGA_RBT_2_RBGW")